Fraser Basin Council

 header_image

-BC's climate is changing.
-Communities are likely to experience more frequent intense weather events (storms, heavy precipitation, flood and drought), more days of extreme heat, and changes to natural ecological systems.
-Finding ways to reduce greenhouse gas emissions is a critical challenge facing public and private sector leaders.
-As well, they need to assess climate change impacts and adapt plans to take account of a changing climate.
-Adaptation is critical to better protect communities, economic activity and environmental health — now and for the future.
+Under climate change, BC communities are likely to experience more frequent intense weather events (storms, heavy precipitation, flood and drought), more days of extreme heat, and changes in natural ecological systems.
+Along with finding ways to reduce harmful emissions that drive climate change, there's a need for all leaders assess climate change impacts and adapt plans for greater resilience.
+Climate adaptation is critical to better protect communities, economic activity and environmental health — and here are ways FBC is lending a hand.

 Community Climate Preparedness Workshop Series